sweetkruts/cs146s/week7/writeup.md

 # Result: 16 tests passed
 ```

+Added 8 new tests covering DELETE success cases, 404 cases for non-existent resources, validation failures for empty strings and exceeded length limits, and GET by ID functionality.

 **Notable Tradeoffs:**
-- Field validation is schema-level only (Pydantic), not database-level
-- No soft delete implementation - deletions are permanent
-- Max length constraints are somewhat arbitrary
+Field validation is schema-level only (Pydantic), not database-level.
+No soft delete implementation, so deletions are permanent.
+Max length constraints are somewhat arbitrary.

 ### c.
 Graphite Diamond generated code review